openebs-archive/e2e-tests/experiments/functional/scale_app_replica/README.md

 ## Notes

 - This functional test checks if the statefulset application consuming openebs storage can be scaled.
-- The litmusbook accepts parameters in the form of environmental variables.
+- The e2ebook accepts parameters in the form of environmental variables.

 ## Associated Utils